raelovejoy/root-sequence/concepts/what-is-connection.md

+---
+title: What Is Connection
+status: draft
+tags: [concepts]
+---

+> **Note on Citations**: This document uses markdown footnotes for references.
+See the bottom for sources.

 # $ whatis connection

 Connection is not just proximity.
 It's presence.
 Mutual awareness.
 The willingness to be changed by encounter.